Unfair treatment, discrimination or harassment at work

 - has a negative effect on your employment, job performance, or job satisfaction, either because of the kind of language, material or behaviour that it is, or because it’s repeated.

 Racial harassment by co-workers, customers or clients

 You may also have a personal grievance against your employer for racial harassment if one of your co-workers or one of your employer’s customers or clients racially harasses you and your employer doesn’t take the necessary action.
-For what racial harassment means in this context, see above “Racial harassment by employers or other people in authority”.

 If you’re racially harassed by a co-worker, customer or client, you can complain to the employer.
 Your employer must then investigate your complaint.
 If the employer is reasonably satisfied that you have a good case, they must take all reasonable steps to stop the harassment from happening again.